Advanced oils, lubricants and treatments since 1887

 For more information, visit http://ukla-vls.org.uk/

 Quick answer: No, an oil that meets specification will not invalidate your warranty.
-Detailed answer: In 2003, the European Commission introduced the Block Exemption Regulation, which is a law that stops unfair activities that prevent competition.
-In the context of oil, it means motorists can have their vehicles serviced or repaired in any chosen workshop without invalidating their manufacturer’s warranty, so long as the work, parts and oil are of appropriate and matching standard to that of the manufacturer.
+Detailed answer: In 2003, the European Commission introduced the Block Exemption Regulation.
+This is a law that stops unfair activities that prevent competition.
+In the context of oil, it means motorists can have their vehicles serviced or repaired in any chosen workshop without invalidating their manufacturer’s warranty.
+This is as long as the work, parts and oil are of appropriate and matching standard to that of the manufacturer.

 So, if an oil meets the OEM specification, it is the same standard as the OEM approved oil and will not invalidate your warranty.